cent-kanayo/cent-kanayo/README.md

-## Hi there 👋
+## Hi there, Welcome 👋

 I'm Chukwu Innocent — a software engineer passionate about building scalable, impactful digital platforms across tech, housing, logistics, education, and finance.

 ### 🚀 What I Do
-- 🔧 I build **custom WordPress plugins** — form builders, affiliate systems, job boards, payment integrations (M-Pesa, Stripe), and user profile systems tailored to the African market.
+- 🔧 I build **custom WordPress plugins** — form builders, affiliate systems, job boards, payment integrations (M-Pesa, Stripe), and user profile systems tailored for all use cases.
 - 🛠️ I develop **backend systems** with Node.js, Express, PHP, Laravel, Prisma, and PostgreSQL — designed for performance, security, and extensibility.
 - 🌍 I lead and contribute to platforms like:
   - [**Techwriteable**](https://techwriteable.me): A portfolio-as-a-service platform for content and technical writers, complete with analytics and a job board.
-  - **LandlordBeware**: A tenant rating and eligibility scoring system helping landlords make better rental decisions.
+  - [**LandlordBeware**](https://landlordbeware.com): A tenant rating and eligibility scoring system helping landlords make better rental decisions.
   - **ToolXchange**: A construction equipment sharing platform designed for trust and operational transparency.
-  - **NGO Connect**: A sponsorship and donation portal connecting donors with orphans, students, and widows in need.

 ---